siler23/MultiArchDockerKubernetes/docs/3-Best-Practice-go.md

 ***From 13.9MB -> 6.89MB for a grand transformation of 786MB -> 6.89MB, a little over 114X smaller than the original image!
 That's a lot of room for dessert :)***

+## Why was our Container Transformation Worth it?

+### Security

+Running the container from scratch enables us to take away even a shell into our container.
+The only software we are adding to the container is the executable that needs to run.
+This dramatically reduces the attack surface and means you don't need to worry about the security patches for the libs/bins you are adding in your container (since you aren't adding any).
+You simply need to worry about the security of your application itself and the pieces it is made with.

+### Size

+By minimizing the size of images, we can prevent wasting resources for large base images and prevent using a ton of storage for all of our container images.
+Moreover, we can take better advantage of cache for our running containers.

+### Clarity

+It is easy to see exactly what we are doing in our container and we don't need to worry about potential problems when updating the bins/libs of our container because we don't have any.

 If the scratch image has piqued your interest, check out this article exploring ["Inside Docker's FROM scratch"](https://www.mgasch.com/post/scratch/)

 ## Go Hello world